15 November 2024

 People suck.

-Plus there’s been this pandemic recently.
-And while Christians really oughta be at the forefront of ministering to the sick, because that’s one of the marks of Jesus’s true followers, Mk 16.18 we instead see way too many American Evangelicals at the forefront of denying there’s any problem at all, and treating healthcare workers and government ministers as if they’re only here to hurt instead of help. (’Cause that narrative fits hand in glove with their politics.
+A few years ago there was the Covid-19 pandemic, which really brought all the suckiness out in certain Christians.
+We should’ve taken the lead at ministering to the sick, needy, and scared; it’s one of the marks of Jesus’s true followers.
+Mk 16.18 But instead we saw way too many American Evangelicals at the forefront of denying there was any problem at all, and treating healthcare workers and government ministers as if they were only here to hurt instead of help. (’Cause that narrative fits hand in glove with their politics.
 Not the gospel.)
-In so doing, these churches reveal they really don’t know Jesus’s teachings as well as they claim, so all the more reason we should get out of there.
+In so doing, these churches revealed they really don’t know Jesus’s teachings as well as they claim.
+All the more reason to ditch church, right?

-Fr’instance.
-An unmarried couple visit the church.
-On the very morning the pastor decides to preach, with great fervency and conviction, against non-marital sex.
-This couple, who’s very happy with their sex life and see nothing wrong with it, aren’t convinced. (’Cause let’s be blunt: That pastor was more in the habit of preaching from his spleen than his bible.)
-They felt their sex life was none of his business, and won’t return.
-And the pastor isn’t happy about that—but feels entirely justified for his sermon driving ’em off, because he was “just telling it like it is.”
+Fr’instance: An unmarried couple visit the church on the very morning the pastor decides to preach, with great fervency and conviction, against non-marital sex.
+Not along the lines of “Stop avoiding commitment and get married already,” but “You’re nasty, horny sinners and you’re arrogantly defying God.”
+This couple, who don’t feel they’re defying God at all—they’re in church, y’notice—aren’t convinced.
+(Didn’t help that the preacher was preaching more from his spleen than the scriptures.)
+Plus they feel their sex life is none of Pastor’s buisness.
+So they won’t return.
+And Pastor isn’t happy about that… but feels entirely justified for how his sermon drove ’em off, because he was just “telling it like it is.”

 Another instance.
 A young man visits a church, hoping to meet new Christians.
-And for whatever reason, nobody interacts with him beyond superficial greetings.
+For whatever reason, nobody interacts with him beyond superficial greetings.
 They say hi.
 Then they turn round and have longer, more meaningful conversations with their existing cliques.
 The man realizes they’re not all that welcoming, so he leaves, figuring he won’t be missed.
-He’s probably right.
+He’s right.

 And another.
 A woman attends a church, which encourages her to plug into their ministries: The women’s ministry, several bible studies, some church outreaches.
-She discovers something disconcerting: Every single function has hidden costs.
+She discovers something disconcerting: Every single function has expenses.
 You gotta buy books.
-You gotta get tickets for seminars and conferences and concerts.
-They go to lunch afterward—and not to cheap restaurants.
-Unless you have a middle-class income—and she doesn’t—you can’t afford this church’s lifestyle.
-She shares her prayer needs—stuff most of her fellow churchgoers could easily afford—and rather than offer help, the church folks say, “Y’know, you need a better job.
+You gotta get tickets for seminars and conferences and concerts and retreats.
+The women like to go to lunch afterward, and all their favorite restaurants aren’t cheap!
+This newcomer isn’t middle-class; she can’t afford this church’s lifestyle.
+She’d certainly like to.
+She shares this problem to the prayer team, and rather than offer help, the church folks say, “Y’know, you need a better job.
 We’ll pray for that.”
 She begins to resent all these folks who have no truly pressing needs, who can’t relate to her world.
 She gives up on them.

-Or everybody in the church is wonderful, but one day you pressed the wrong button on this one woman, and she just tells you off.
-Reads you the riot act, says some hurtful things—and nobody rebukes her.
-Or they do, but their rebukes are pathetic; they let her get away with it.
+Or everybody in the church is wonderful, but one day you unintentionally say the wrong thing to this one woman, and she loses her cool and just reads you the riot act.
+Says some really hurtful things.
+And nobody rebukes her.
+Or they do, but their rebukes are pathetic; they really just let her get away with it.
 Well, how could you ever return to that church?

 Or a very devout person discovers the pastor went to see a certain R-rated movie.
 And he’s horrified.
 How could pastors watch such filth?
 What kind of hypocrisy do we have in the church’s leadership?
 How could such a person teach his children?
 He won’t be back.

 Y’see, experiences vary.
-All those scenarios I mentioned: I’ve experienced them.
+All those scenarios I mentioned: I’ve either personally witnessed or experienced them.
 You can probably think of more.
-People are offended by all different things, all sorts of things.
+People are offended by all sorts of things.
 Doesn’t even have to be a huge thing.
-Little things, stuff we overlook, are the devil’s favorite things to burrow under people’s skin, and drive ’em away from fellow Christians.
-Little things which utterly escape our notice, but drive all sorts of people away.
-They’re outraged, and not coming back.
+Little things, stuff we overlook, are the devil’s favorite things to burrow under people’s skin like a sliver next to a nerve ending, and drive Christians away from fellow Christians.
+Little things which utterly escape our notice, but enrage people, who now aren’t coming back.

 Yep, sometimes it’s their issue, and sometimes ours.
 Sometimes it’s their fault, and sometimes ours.
-We can only control our own actions, so we need to pay attention: Do we alienate others?
-How can we avoid this?
-Do we try to be kind to people?—kind enough so they recognize our good intentions, and are more likely to forgive us?
+We can only control our own actions, so we need to pay attention: Are we alienating others?
+How do we avoid this?
+Are we being kind to people?—kind enough so they recognize our good intentions, and are more likely to forgive us?
 Or do we figure being correct is more important than being like Jesus?

 The church is its people, and when the people of a church clearly aren’t following Jesus any, don’t go to that church!
-Instead find another one.
+It’s okay to leave!
+But then you go to another one.

 Now that’s not the tack my church-rejecting blogger has taken.
-He figures there’s no point in finding another one.
+He figures there’s no point in looking for another church.
 He’s staying home.
-And we oughta stay home.
-And just follow Jesus on our own, all alone, like Christian hermits.
+He says we oughta stay home—and just follow Jesus on our own, all alone, like Christian hermits.
 Don’t bother to find iron to sharpen iron; Pr 27.17 let the Holy Spirit do all the sharpening.

 Thing is, as I’ve said more than once, how do we know the Holy Spirit is telling us anything?
 Confirmation.
 Which requires other people.
 Namely the other people of our church.

-There’s a reason the ancient Christians put “the communion of saints” in the Apostles Creed and their other creeds: Going it alone doesn’t work.
+There’s a reason the ancient Christians made “the communion of saints” part of the Apostles Creed and their other creeds: Going it alone doesn’t work.
 It turns us heretic.
-Yeah, it may take a few weeks or months before we really get off track, but getting off track is inevitable.
+Yeah, it may take a few weeks or months before we really get off track, but derailment is inevitable.
 For the very same reason these go-it-alone Christians figure they left those other churches: Because people suck.
-And they’re people.
-They aren’t some magical exception to the “people suck” rule: We all suck.
+And we’re people.
+We aren’t some magical exception to the “people suck” rule: We suck too.
+We all do.
 It’s why we need Jesus!
 And the support of other people who are likewise recognize we need Jesus, and are making the effort to follow him.

 Why I still go to church.

 There are three reasons to go to church.
-Maybe not the church you’re in; maybe you do need to leave it.
+Maybe not the church you’re in; maybe you do need to leave.
 But you oughta be in some church, and here’s why I go.

 “LOVE ONE ANOTHER.”
 Jn 13.34, 15.12 Really hard to love one another when you intentionally avoid one another.
 Really hard to minister to fellow Christians, to lead fellow Christians, when you reject all of the organizations they’ve joined.
 No it’s not impossible, but… well, go to the next reason.